» Disability News Articles » » Canada Disability News

 Accessibility for All Canadians - Government of Canada

-Information provided by Human Resources and Skills Development Canada - Published: 2010-10-28
+Author: Human Resources and Skills Development Canada

 Organizations can now apply for funding for projects that will create or enhance accessibility for people with disabilities through the Government of Canada's Enabling Accessibility Fund.

-The Honourable Diane Finley, Minister of Human Resources and Skills Development, today invited organizations to submit proposals for mid-sized projects that can include retrofits, renovations or new construction of facilities within Canada that help organizations better serve people with disabilities.
+The Honorable Diane Finley, Minister of Human Resources and Skills Development, today invited organizations to submit proposals for mid-sized projects that can include retrofits, renovations or new construction of facilities within Canada that help organizations better serve people with disabilities.

 "We recognize the abilities of all Canadians, and celebrate the progress we have made as a society towards the full inclusion of people with disabilities," said Minister Finley.
 "Through the Enabling Accessibility Fund, the Government of Canada is improving access to facilities, activities and services and enabling all Canadians to participate fully in society."